TheUnknownCod3r/Synergy-IW-GSC-Menu/README.md

 * Open `Synergy_MP.gsc` with a Text Editor and Replace `Username` on Line 5 with your Username

+* You have to play with other Players or Bots, so the best option is to play Combat Training in the Public Match Section

 ## Credits

 This menu is based on [M203](https://github.com/Xeirh/M203) by [Xeirh](https://github.com/Xeirh)